zapateo/Simple-haskell-encoder/README.md

 An integer value

 ### Keycode
-An arbitraty length of integer values.
+An arbitraty length list of integer values.